onux/jsppUnit/README.md

 # js++Unit

-js++Unit is an xUnit unit testing framework for writing and running automated tests.
+js++Unit is an xUnit unit testing framework for writing and running automated tests using the JS++ programming language.

 The library features a very concise and familiar syntax. js++Unit was inspired by the [Mocha](https://github.com/mochajs/mocha) test framework for JavaScript and other xUnit frameworks.

 ## Getting Started

+Download the [ConsoleStyle](https://github.com/onux/jspp/tree/master/Libraries/ConsoleStyle) library, which js++Unit depends on.

 In your editor, create a `test.jspp`: